SwanandKalugade/swanandkalugade.github.io/projects/_posts/2014-05-18-ctFluoroscopy.markdown

 > Field visit to University hospital in Tokyo, Japan

 <br>
 We explored three broad design directions for mounting the controller which provided different affordances.
-Using cardboard mockups (non-functional prototypes) and role play, we discovered that stand mounted variant seemed cost effective and easy to manage.
+Using cardboard mockups (non-functional prototypes) and role play activities, we discovered that the stand mounted variant seemed cost effective, easy to install and manage.
 <img src="/assets/media/fluoroscopy/Sketches1.png" alt="sketches1"/>
 <img src="/assets/media/fluoroscopy/Sketches2.png" alt="sketches2"/>